R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 * What is the flow of communication in a typical application?
 * How does data get from a client to an enclave without the host being able to spy on it?
 * What deployment modes are available on the journey from unit testing to production?
-* Can Conclave be deployed to the cloud?
+* Can you deploy Conclave to the cloud?

 The following sections answers the above questions.